A woman with blonde hair smiling outdoors in a park setting.

 A woman with short black hair and blue highlights, wearing a blue shirt, smiling with a playful expression, against a gray background.

-Stephanie Stiavetti, APCC, AMFT
+Stephanie Stiavetti, APCC, AMFT| she/they

-I am also passionate about supporting neurodivergent, LGBTQIA+, and disabled/chronically ill individuals.
+I am passionate about supporting neurodivergent, LGBTQIA+, and disabled/chronically ill individuals.
 Together, we’ll work to help you show up in the world in a way that feels authentic and aligned with your values.

-I draw from Attachment-based Therapy, CBT, ACT, DBT, and somatic approaches, tailoring my approach to your goals.
+I draw from Attachment-based Therapy, CBT, ACT, DBT, EFT, and somatic approaches, tailoring my approach to your goals.
 We’ll look at your past and your present, your thoughts and your feelings, what’s on the surface and what’s hiding underneath.
 I am a master's level therapist and am currently accruing clinical hours under Dr. Adams’ supervision to become independently licensed.

 Education